Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-File containing the validator graffiti to add when creating a block.
-The file contents is converted to `bytes` and padded to `Bytes32`.
+The file containing the validator graffiti to add when creating a block.
+The file contents are converted to bytes and padded to `Bytes32`.
 The same graffiti is used for all validators started with this beacon node.

 You can overwrite the file while Teku is running to update the graffiti.